 For example, big data can enlighten organizations about their customers, inform product redesign, support risk analysis, and even enhance cyber security initiatives.
 In February, research firm Gartner estimated that by 2016, more than one-quarter of global companies would utilize data analytics for at least one security and fraud detection use case, up from the current 8 percent.

 There will be a premium on such insight as firms look for new ways to reduce their exposure to data breaches.
 Recently, as we all know, there has been a string of high-profile data security incidents.

-The importance of effective physical security in the data centre cannot be overstated.
+The importance of effective physical security in the data center cannot be overstated.
 Unauthorized access, natural disasters, and outlier events, such as nearby automobile accidents, or unauthorized physical intrusion attempts, can all spell trouble for vulnerable facilities and, by extension, their customers.
 Without physical security, the quality of any other security protocols in place may become irrelevant.

 A robust physical security framework lets security professionals know who has access to what, and when they have this access.
 It implements technical, administrative, and operational controls that ensure that the perimeter is secure and that all user identifiers are securely managed.
-Dedicated personnel not only ensure proper stewardship of technical security systems, but also contribute to efficient everyday data centre operations, even in the event of emergencies.
-Overall, a top-flight data centre solution with comprehensive physical security translates into less time worrying about the fundamental integrity of data centres, and more time thinking about ways to innovate in an increasingly complex world.
+Dedicated personnel not only ensure proper stewardship of technical security systems, but also contribute to efficient everyday data center operations, even in the event of emergencies.
+Overall, a top-flight data center solution with comprehensive physical security translates into less time worrying about the fundamental integrity of data centers, and more time thinking about ways to innovate in an increasingly complex world.